tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 The Security Considerations section of PKIX Algorithm Identifiers for ML-DSA {{?RFC9881}} and PKIX Algorithm Identifiers for SLH-DSA {{?RFC9909}} apply to this specification as well.

 SLH-DSA keys are limited to 2^64 signatures.
-This upper bound is so large that even a IKEv2 server establishing IKEv2 sessions at an extremely high rate could not realistically reach it (at 10 billion signatures per second, it would still take over 58 years).
+This upper bound is so large that even an IKEv2 server establishing IKEv2 sessions at an extremely high rate could not realistically reach it (at 10 billion signatures per second, it would still take over 58 years).
 The limit is therefore of theoretical interest only, but implementations may still track signature usage as a precautionary security measure.
 ML-DSA does not have a built-in signature limit, allowing for an arbitrary number of signatures to be made with the same key.

 # Acknowledgements
 {:numbered="false"}

-Thanks to Stefaan De Cnodder, Loganaden Velvindron, Paul Wouters, Andreas Steffen, Dan Wing, Wang Guilin, Rebecca Guthrie, Jonathan Hammell, Eric Vyncke, John Mattsson, Russ Housley, Tony Li, Tero Kivinen and Daniel Van Geest for the discussion and comments.
+Thanks to Stefaan De Cnodder, Loganaden Velvindron, Paul Wouters, Andreas Steffen, Dan Wing, Wang Guilin, Rebecca Guthrie, Jonathan Hammell, Eric Vyncke, John Mattsson, Russ Housley, Tony Li, Mahesh Jethanandani, Tero Kivinen and Daniel Van Geest for the discussion and comments.

 <!-- Start of Appendices -->